velask9/HTML-CSS_Module/readme.md

 - [CSS Specificity Explained](https://youtu.be/c0kfcP_nD9E)

 ### Positioning
-Block, inline, Table and Positioning are old techniques that do not provide the flexibility that we need in today's world.
+Note: Block, Inline, Table and Positioning are old techniques that do not provide the flexibility that we need in today's world.

 - [PluralSight](https://app.pluralsight.com/library/courses/css-positioning-1834/table-of-contents)